CodiTramuntana/decidim-module-cdtb/README.md

 To detect spam in Decidim.

 #### Detect spam users
+Detects users susceptible of being spammers.
+It can run on all organizations or be scoped to a single organization by passing the organization ID as the rake task parameter.

-This rake task export a .csv with a list of suspicious users.
+This rake task export a .csv with a list of all the searched users.
+A column indicates if each user is suspicious of being a spammer or not.

-- `bin/rake cdtb:spam:users[org_id]`
+The columns in the CSV are: "ID, "Is suspicious?", "Name", "Email", "Nickname", "Personal URL", "About"

 Examples:
 `bin/rake cdtb:spam:users[org_id]` --> find users in organization with an id.